JENGZY-devBoi/Jengzeus-ui/README.md

 Jengzeus UI is a nuxt module build with Tailwind CSS

+# Features
+- Build with Tailwind CSS
+- Custom with tailwind class

 ## Concept
 > Not easy and very basic, BUT exciting to customize